 Under the WTO rules, UK exports to the EU would be subject to the EU's schedule of tariffs.
 The UK and EU could not grant any favourable trading terms to each other for specific sectors without being prepared to grant equivalent terms to other WTO member countries, based on the MFN rules.
 Whilst the GATT allows member countries to provide more favourable treatment to each other in accordance with a free trade agreement or customs union between those members, this is only the case where the trade agreement or customs union covers substantially all sectors of industry, but it is not permissible in the case of sector-specific free trade agreements.

 At present, the UK is a member of the WTO both in its own right and as an EU Member State.
 It is unprecedented for a member country to make a transition from participating in the WTO through the EU (or any other union) to participating solely in its own capacity.
 The UK will need to establish its own schedules of commitments under both the GATT and the GATS.
 It is likely, or at least it has been assumed, that the UK will take over the existing EU schedules of commitments and replicate these in its own national capacity.
-However, there is some uncertainty as to whether this is a readily available solution.
+There is some uncertainty as to whether this is a readily available solution.
 The UK government aims to follow the rectification procedure as opposed to the modification procedure.
 A rectification covers amendments or rearrangements which do not alter the scope of a concession and other rectifications of a purely formal character, whereas a modification implies a more substantive change.
 The modification of a schedule requires prior notification with, and possibly payment of compensation to, affected WTO members.
 The government may need to seek legal clarity on the consequences for the UK it if has not agreed or certified its WTO schedules before Brexit, and possibly make contingency arrangements.